bonfire-engine/bonfire-engine.github.io/v3.0/doc/path_finding.md

     pathLineColor: Colors.lightBlueAccent.withOpacity(0.5),
     barriersCalculatedColor: Colors.blue.withOpacity(0.5),
     pathLineStrokeWidth: 4,
-    showBarriersCalculated: false, // uses this to debug.
-This enable show in the map the tiles considered collision by algorithm.
+    showBarriersCalculated: false, // use this to debug.
+This enable showing in the map the tiles considered collisions by the algorithm.
     tileSizeIsSizeCollision: false,
 )
 ```